Spanish Courses

 Critical Introduction to Hispanic Literature (3-0) An overview of major literary movements, genres, and writers from the Middle Ages to the present.
 Introduction to literary analysis, with special emphasis on uniquely Hispanic elements such as Spanish prosody, the romances, the auto sacramental, character types and the like.
 Required of all Spanish majors, to be taken preferably before other upper-division literature courses.
 Prerequisite: SPAN 2302 or SPAN 2304 or department placement exam.

 A survey of issues that arise in teaching Spanish-speaking students and a review of differences between written and spoken Spanish and how writing and speech contrast.
 Attention to aspects of Spanish and English structure that explain discourse styles, translation challenges, and acquisitional outcomes.
-Prerequisite: (1) SPAN 2302 or SPAN 2304 or deparmental placement exam and (2) departmental approval.
-Restricted to undergraduate juniors and seniors pursuing degrees in education.

 The Confluence of Mexican and Chicano Literature (3-0) Comparative study of representative works in both Mexican and Chicano literature, stressing differences and correlations between the two.
 Prerequisite: SPAN 2302 or SPAN 2304 or department placement exam.